-For salary credit, Norfolk Public Schools recognizes master's degrees and doctoral degrees in the field of education or fields directly related to the job assignment.
-Salary credit for master's plus 30 is awarded for 30 hours of graduate course work when it is separate from and not a part of the master's degree program.
-Graduate course work should be in the employee's current assignment, in education, or toward a new licensure endorsement.
-A teacher who earns an advanced degree will be placed on the appropriate grade once acceptable documentation is received by the Department of Human Resources, and the salary increase will be effective when approved by the School Board.
+For salary credit, Norfolk Public Schools recognizes Master's degrees and Doctoral degrees in the field of education or fields directly related to the teaching assignment.
+Salary credit for Master's plus 30 is awarded for 30 hours of graduate course work when it is separate and not a part of the Master's Degree program.
+The graduate course work should be in the teacher's teaching area in education or toward a new licensure endorsement.
+A teacher who earns an advanced degree will be placed on the appropriate grade for the training and experience after acceptable documentation is received by the Department of Human Resources, and the salary increase will not be effective until approved by the School Board.